software-students-spring2024/1-specification-exercise-se-2pm/README.md

 As a user, I want to use the rating app so that I can know what places around campus is trendy among my peers in college.

 As a user, I want to use the rating app so that I can thrift shop used goods like furniture from other users.

+As a user, I want to use the rating app so that I can interact with other users through Direct Messages efficiently.

 ## Activity Diagrams

 See instructions.
 Delete this line and place images of your UML Activity diagrams here.